Acupuncture effective on many points

 To reduce the feeling of cotton wool in your head:

-the point in the middle between the eyebrows and the points that lie against the hairline, right above the outer corners of the eyebrows.
+the point in the middle between the eyebrows and the points that lie against the hairline, directly above the outer corners of the eyebrows.

 To prevent a cold from getting worse: the point on the back of the hand, on the soft flesh between the thumb and forefinger, at the highest point that occurs when you press your thumb and forefinger together.